outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - https://www.popularmechanics.com/science/math/a30152083/solve-quadratic-equations/

   - example of interface query to apply interfaces to solve a problem:
+    - sub-problem: create inputs of following sub-problem solutions
+      - create input structures of solutions of following sub-problems in the interface query sub-problem sequence
         - create input-output index of structures (like 'sheaves')
+        - find 'connection structure' (like a line) to connect 'structures of a type'
+    - sub-problem: find adjacent structures to apply as components/inputs of the 'connect' sequence to be applied later
+      - find format that both problem & solution can be standardized to ('sheaves')
+      - identify alternate formats of problem/solution using alternate definition routes, since current formats arent connectible using known or alternate adjacent methods
-    - identify 'alternate definition routes' of the structure ('tangent bundles' or 'subset bundles' instead of a 'boundary')
+        - identify 'alternate definition routes' of the structure
+          - 'tangent bundles' or 'subset bundles' instead of a 'boundary'
+      - filter alternate formats by those which can be standardized to the common 'sheave' format
+    - sub-problem: integrate structures with problem/solution core interaction function
       - apply 'connect' function between problem input & solution output structure
-      - apply 'structure input-output sequence' as a 'connection structure'
+        - apply 'structure input-output sequence' as a 'connection structure' (as opposed to a 'state sequence' or 'format sequence')
           - identify 'structure input-output sequence' that connects 'alternate origin structure' with 'target solution structure'
     - https://www.quantamagazine.org/with-a-new-shape-mathematicians-link-geometry-and-numbers-20210719/

   - add to useful structures